-To celebrate their 25th Anniversary the boys at Never Summer made a split to end all splits, pouring all their experience into a double-plank that floats pow yet turns on a dime on hardpack, is only slightly heavier than a standard single board despite the extra metal necessary for a split, and is as sturdy in chunder and sastrugi as boards bigger and heavier but as fun and reponsive as your favorite solid.
+To celebrate their 25th Anniversary the boys at Never Summer made a split to end all splits, the Never Summer Twenty Five.
+By pouring all their experience into a double-plank that floats pow yet turns on a dime on hardpack, is only slightly heavier than a standard snowboard despite the extra metal necessary for a splitboard, and is as sturdy in chunder and sastrugi as boards bigger and heavier but as fun and responsive as your favorite solid.
 Oh yeah, and straight out of the wrapper I rode it like a board I’d had for years.

 How?
 They scienced the shit out of it.